xLeviadeer/MC-BSR-S2-Legislature/Jurisdiction/Game Rules.md

 #### Sleep in Reasonable Time
 Players in [[World|MC:BSR-S2]] should sleep within a reasonable amount of time of it being requested.
 If players are continuously unable to sleep they will be kicked from the game.

+#### Nether Roof Restrictions
+Players in [[World|MC:BSR-S2]] are not allowed to go onto the nether roof or below the nether floor.
+If players are found to have accessed either location they will be kicked or banned from the game.